jxnu-liguobin/cs-summary-reflection/README-en.md

 ### Way of participation

-　Each participating partner will get the Collaborator permission of the code repository, and can freely submit the code (unlimited language, get more information from [issue #23](https://github.com/jxnu-liguobin/cs-summary-reflection/issues/23)), claim through issue.
+　Each participating partner will get the Collaborator permission of the code repository, and can freely submit the code (unlimited language, claim through issue.

   If you can, it's best to use the most common formatting tools in the current language to format and then submit.